brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 ```

 As we can see, we don't care about validation error messages yet, that is something we will tackle later.
-This fairly simple component will render a label and project some content.
+This component will render a label and project some content.

 ### form-input directive